How to Grow Squash in Containers Without It Taking Over Your Patio

 The Soil Recipe That Actually Works

 Before you plant anything, mix a solid two inches of compost into the potting soil.
-This breaks up dense soil and helps it hold water while still draining out the bottom.
+The blend I aim for is roughly 50% quality potting mix, 25% compost, and 25% perlite.
+That breaks up dense soil and helps it hold water while still draining out the bottom.
 Squash hate sitting in mud, but they drink constantly.
-You need a mix that holds moisture but breathes.
+You need a mix that holds moisture and still breathes.

 Stop Buying Vining Varieties

-We all buy seeds when the packets look pretty at the garden center.
-A classic butternut or acorn squash sounds great until it shoots out a 15-foot vine that takes over your entire seating area.
+People buy seeds when the packets look pretty at the garden center.
+A classic butternut or acorn squash sounds great until it shoots out a 15-foot vine that takes over your entire seating area by August.

-The first two are non-negotiable if you want winter squash.
+Astia and Raven are non-negotiable starting points if you’re new to container zucchini.
 The rest depend on your setup and what you actually like to eat.
 Just remember to read the back of the packet before you check out.
+If you want to push for vertical growing instead of bush varieties, my guide on growing zucchini vertically like a tomato covers a different angle for tight patios.

 Hand Pollination Saves the Day